Yellowstone National Park is known for big skies, clean air and sunny days that all add up to nighttime skies that are filled with brilliant stars.

 - Snacks and beverages

 - Bug Spray

-- Camping chair or any portable seat.
+- Folding camping portable chair.
 We do a lot of standing.

 We will also take a look at: